gabriel-asevedo/TicTech/README.md

-# digital-watch ⌚
+# TicTech ⌚📱

   ## About the project📜
-Also exploring the frontend world, here I made a digital clock that shows the current time through the 'Date' class.
+Also exploring the frontend world, this project depicts a Digital Clock made in JavaScript, HTML5 and CSS3 that displays the current hours, minutes and seconds through the 'Date' class.

 ## Technologies used 💻⚙️
 - JavaScript